 |ANALYTICAL(thoroughly researches an issue from all angles)||Asks insightful questions and can prioritize key details||Endless need for details and has difficulty coming to a decision|

 Our work becomes to understand where we play on the strengths spectrum by increasing our self-awareness and getting feedback.
 The reality is that work and life can be stressful.
 We often work with difficult people on challenging projects that push us outside our comfort zones.
 Sometimes we let our ego get involved and we can lose sight of the goal and what we each contribute to the team and project via a strengths based approach.
-As we increase our understanding of our strengths and how we can use them for us (mature) or against us (raw), we start to become more effective leaders and better respected in the workplace and at home.
+As we increase our understanding of our strengths and how we can use them more or less productively, we can develop into more effective and respected leaders in the workplace and other areas.

 Alissa Finerman is an Executive Coach and Gallup Certified Strengths Coach, speaker and author of Living in YOUR Top 1%.
 She works with managers, C-suite executives and teams to leverage strengths, shift beliefs and achieve meaningful goals.
 Alissa has an MBA from the Wharton School and a BA from the University of California, Berkeley.
 She has worked with Ross Stores, Petco, BNP Paribas, Neutrogena, Bristol-Myers Squibb, the Milken Institute, LA Business Journal, Prostate Cancer Foundation, and NBC Universal.
 To learn more about coaching with Alissa, please visit her website and follow her on Facebook